drhdev/rclone_backup_to_onedrive/README.md

 ---

-By following this comprehensive guide, even novice users can set up and run the `rclone_backup_to_onedrive` script with confidence.
-The script's flexibility and detailed logging make it a robust solution for automated backups to OneDrive.
+By following this comprehensive guide, even novice users can set up and run the `rclone_backup_to_onedrive.py` and `log2telegram.py` scripts with confidence.
+The scripts' flexibility and detailed logging make them robust solutions for automated backups and real-time monitoring via Telegram.

 For any issues, contributions, or feature requests, please visit the [GitHub repository](https://github.com/drhdev/rclone_backup_to_onedrive).

 ---

-**Happy Backing Up!**
+**Happy Backing Up and Monitoring!**